19th December 2018

-Atypon Literatum now integrated with theIPregistry.org to offer publishers IP address verification
+For participating publishers Atypon Literatum uses theIPregistry.org to offer publishers IP address verification

-Atypon is now offering customers on its Literatum platform full integration with theIPregistry.org to solve the problems caused by inefficiencies and inaccuracies within the process of managing, updating and communicating IP address changes.
+Atypon is now offering participating customers on its Literatum platform integration with theIPregistry.org to validate IP’s and reduce the inefficiencies and inaccuracies inherent in the process of managing, updating and communicating IP address changes.

 TheIPregistry.org is a single repository, pre-populated with data for over 60,000 content licensing organisations worldwide.
 The original data within theIPregistry.org was the result of a 4 year audit and clean-up of the data held by over 150 publishers.
 The results of this audit highlighted that 58% of the data held by publishers at that time was incorrect.
 TheIPregistry.org has now been live for 18 months and during that time has accepted an average of 800 IP updates each month.
 Each of these updates is checked and verified by the IP registry team in order to maintain the integrity of the registry.
 Approximately 20% of the updates received initially contain some form of error, this demonstrates the importance of the checking and verifying process.
 TheIPregistry.org is the only IP registry that checks and verifies IP addresses to eliminate the errors that commonly occur.
 There are now over 1.5 billion verified IP addresses held within theIPregistry.org.

-Through this integration, Atypon is making it even easier for customers to take advantage of benefits such as: saving time and streamlining processes; improving the accuracy of usage metrics; accessing standard naming and PSI org IDs for over 60,000 content licensing organisations; use of APIs to further reduce the chance of introducing errors due to manual entry; and ensuring that the right content is made available to the right customers.
+Through this integration, Atypon is making it even easier for customers to save time and streamline processes by improving the accuracy of usage metrics, using APIs to further reduce the chance of introducing errors due to manual entry, and ensuring that the right content is made available to the right customers.

 For further information regarding theIPregistry.org please visit the website at http://www.theIPregistry.org.